Tree Fruit & Small Fruit Diagnostics

-- Fill out the Fruit Diagnostic Form as completely as possible.
+- Fill out the fruit diagnostics form as completely as possible.
 This form must accompany each specimen sent to the lab.
 The information supplied will allow a more thorough and accurate diagnosis.
 Include your phone number, e-mail, and a fax number, if available, so we may contact you for further information or inform you of the diagnosis.

 - Disease Samples: Send several plants/leaves/branches etc. showing a range of symptoms that are representative of the problem.
 Select samples from the area at the margin between the diseased portion of the plant and the healthy tissue.
 Dead plant material is of no diagnostic value because it contains secondary organisms that make detection of the primary pathogen difficult.